How Can We Manage Presbycusis?

 Much research is conducted on assisted technology for people with age-related hearing loss:

-• Brain-Computer Interface Research: Research is going on to make a prosthetic device that can convert a person's thoughts into speech and sentences.
+• Brain-Computer Interface Research: Research is making a prosthetic device that can convert a person's thoughts into speech and sentences.
 These devices will be small electrodes that will be implanted into the mortar cortex of the brain.

 What Are the Complications of Presbycusis?